Accounts Receivable Financing

 Most importantly, cash generated by accounts receivable factoring is not a loan, does not add debt to your company's balance sheet, and is not based on your company's creditworthiness or its financial position.
 Instead, it is based on the creditworthiness of your company's customers.

 Another important distinction between accounts receivable factoring and bank lending is the speed of decision making.
-Typically, a decision on an accounts receivable program can be made in a week, whereas it may take weeks or even months to obtain a bank loan.
+Typically, a decision on accounts receivable program can be made in a week, whereas it may take weeks or even months to obtain a bank loan.

 Finally, factoring does not involve the covenants and restrictions that are often included in a bank loan agreement, and it does not require collateral.